racsopacso/blackthorn/modules/simple-worldbuilding-plus/README.md

 ## Inline stat syntax

-There's currently an issue in Foundry and/or Simple Worldbuilding that prevents inline rolls such as `[[@str]]` from outputting correctly if they're included in a character sheet, due to them being unable to locate the actor object from the context they're in.
-Until that issue is resolved, this module adds an additional syntax that lets you use the following to output stats:
+There's currently an issue in Simple Worldbuilding that prevents inline rolls such as `[[@str]]` from outputting correctly if they're included in a character sheet due to the actor not being passed to the sheet.
+This resolves that by overriding the sheet and passing that data in.
+Additionally, if a roll is just for display and isnt' a button, the d20 icon on the result will be hidden in the sheet.

-`{{@str}}`

-This works using the same general logic as inline rolls, so you could do formulas such as `{{floor((@str - 10) / 2)}}` to calculate more complicated values.

-This syntax technically works with die results, but it is intended for displaying stats only.
-It does not inlcude a d20 icon like inline rolls do, in order to conserve space.

-## Journal Templates

-**Note: The journal templates feature is no longer available as of version 1.1.0 of this module due to them not being supported by the Prose Mirror editor used by character sheets.**

-This module checks for journal entries using the prefix `SWP_TPL_`, such as `SWP_TPL_Character` or `SWP_TPL_Quest Template`.
-The contents of those entries will be made available in TinyMCE text editors as a template with the name starting after the `SWP_TPL_` prefix.
-You can use this to build character sheet templates with prefilled stat attributes or for other general utility purposes like creating a standard quest format for your journal entries that can be re-used.
-The templates will become available in all of your TinyMCE editors wherever they appear, so the sky is the limit!
+### Legacy Inline Rolls

+In older versions of this module, inline rolls were added to the sheet with curly braces, such as `{{@str}}`.
+The module now uses the normal `[[@str]]` syntax, but there is a compatibility layer in place to convert to the new syntax on the fly.
+You should use `[[@attrName]]` going forward, but if/when the module eventually removes support for the previous format, a migration will be included to convert rolls for you.

-## Derived Values (Simple Worldbuilding only)
+## Derived Values

 **Note: In the 1.1.0 version of this module, this is now tracked in a module setting under the settings configuration dialog rather than a journal entry.
 The syntax is still the same however.**